How to choose a thrusting Dildo

 1) Self-thrusting dildos and "pulsators"

-These are standalone toys that move on their own, some truly "thrust," others pulse or rock to simulate thrusting.
-The Fun Factory STRONIC line is a classic example: it uses internal magnets to create a back-and-forth motion, hands-free.
-Users describe it as a short, insistent stroke rather than a long piston.
+These are standalone toys that move on their own.
+Some actually thrust; others pulse or rock in a way that simulates thrusting without the long stroke.
+The Fun Factory STRONIC line is the classic example here: internal magnets create a back-and-forth motion that you can just let do its thing, hands-free.
+Users tend to describe the sensation as a short, insistent stroke rather than a long piston movement.
+Think of it as persistent pressure with rhythm, not a jackhammer.

 What they're great for: